 REMARK.
 Here's what does not work.
-Beware of testing the code below: it uses about 800mb memory and finishes with no answer.
-If you find a way to resolve the difficulty, then please send email, detailing how to do it.
+Beware of testing the code below: it uses about 800mb memory and may finish with no answer.
+If you find a way to resolve the difficulty for all versions of maple, then please send email, detailing how to do it.